zeyus/cds-language-exam/assignment_5/README.md

 The base model used for this project is the [Flan-T5-Base](https://huggingface.co/google/flan-t5-base) model, it is interesting because it can respond to various prompts and perform different language tasks.

-In order to adapt the model to my notes, the markdown files are loaded
+In order to adapt the model to my notes, the markdown files are loaded and then tokenized.
+As part of the preprocessing steps, the special sentinal tokens are inserted into the text and the corresponding values are added to the labels.

+The model is then trained on the data, and the loss is calculated.
+The loss is then used to update the model weights, and the process is repeated for the number of epochs specified.

+### Results

 ### Future Improvements